malikpiara/moonwith/README.md

 ## Deploying

-Vercel is the fastest way to deploy your Next.js application with zero configuration.
+Vercel is the fastest way to deploy a Next.js application.
 When deploying to Vercel, the platform automatically detects Next.js, runs `next build`, and optimizes the build output for you.

 At `.env.example` you can find the environmental variables that make authentication with [Auth0](https://auth0.com/docs/quickstart/webapp/nextjs/interactive) possible.

-`AUTH0_SECRET`: A long secret value used to encrypt the session cookie.
-You can generate a suitable string using openssl rand -hex 32 on the command line.

 ## Current Status

-Started building a comment system in November for my frontend module assessment at university.
-Right now, comments are retrieved from the [cobra](https://github.com/malikpiara/cobra) API.
-I'm using client-side data fetching with `useEffect` to load comments without rebuilding my static pages.
-Doing so, we reduce the number of requests to the server.

-You can see all of the comments in real time at [cobra.moonwith.com/comments](https://cobra.moonwith.com/comments).

-At [moonwith.com/piarali](https://moonwith.com/piarali) you can access my URL shortner.
-Using Incremental Static Regeneration (ISR) to re-generate this page every time there is a new request.
+Started working on a Like system in December.
+It's still not fully implemented and the next steps will be replacing the emoji placeholder with an SVG icon and refactoring the components so there's only one.

 ## Next Steps

-- Start using CSS variables more broadly.
-- Start working on a way of managing comments and piara.li from an admin page within Moonwith.
-- Potentially introduce On-Demand Revalidation on the URL shortner page.
+1. Adopting CSS variables more broadly and refactor CSS modules to make the frontend less repetitive and more organised.
+2. Improving the comment dashboard so it's more intuitive, safer and less time consuming.
+3. Creating an RSS feed.
+Multiple people have requested it.
+4. Replacing the Next.js 404 page with something more personal and that gives the users context.
+5. Reintroducing the newsletter subscription module.

 ## Project History